Materials-Consortia/schemas/releases/v1.2.0/v1.2/units/si/1970/accepted/minute.md

 **Description:** A unit of time that is equal to 60 seconds, using the 1967 base SI units.

-The minute appear in the International System of Units (SI), 1st ed.
+The minute unit appears in the International System of Units (SI), 1st ed.
 (1970) defined as "1 min = 60 s".

 - The International System of Units (SI), 1st ed.
 (1970) categorizes the unit as "Units in use with the International System."
 - The International System of Units (SI), 7th ed.
 (1998) changes the categorization to "Non-SI units accepted for use with the International System."